-- \circ The use of an object or instrument to penetrate, - o however slightly,
+- o The use of an object or instrument to penetrate, - o however slightly,

-- o the genital or anal opening of the body of another person, - o forcibly. - o and/or against that person's will (non-consensually), - or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.
+- \circ the genital or anal opening of the body of another person, - o forcibly, - \circ and/or against that person's will (non-consensually),

+\circ or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.

-Forcible Fondling.
+Forcible Fondling:

-- o The touching of the private body parts of another person (buttocks, groin, breasts), - o for the purpose of sexual gratification, - o forcibly, - o and/or against that person's will (non-consensually). - or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity. - without the consent of the Complainant, - including instances in which the Complainant is incapable of giving consent.
+\circ The touching of the private body parts of another person (buttocks, groin, breasts), or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.